JosiahWolff/JosiahWolff/README.md

 The Triple Peaks Library webpage is the first project in the Software Engineer program at TripleTen.
 It was created using HTML and CSS, based on a design brief.

 <h4>Project features</h4>
 - Semantic HTML5
 - Flexbox
 - Positioning
 - Vertical stacking with z-index

+<h3>Triple Peaks Coffee Shop</h3>

+This is the second project of the Software Engineering program at TripleTen.
+It was created using HTML and CSS, based on the design brief.

+<h4>Project features</h4>
+- Semantic HTML5
+- Flexbox
+- Positioning
+- Flat BEM file structure
+- A custom form
+- CSS animation and transform

+<h3>Around The U.S.</h3>

+This is the third project of the Software Engineering program at TripleTen.
+It was created using HTML, CSS, and JavaScript, based off a figma design.

+<h4>Project Features</h4>
+-HTML
+-CSS
+-JavaScript
+-Figma

 <!--
 **josiah3311/josiah3311** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.